-The capital of love — and college football — will be at Iowa State this Saturday
+Iowa State, amid all the talk about love in football, becomes a love epicenter

 “It’s this love,” all-Big 12 safety Greg Eisworth said of his Iowa State team.
 “That’s how I describe it, as love.”

 It’s love, man, and the love is all around the nation from program to program, openly expressed where it used to be repressed if not begrudged.
-And in one of those cheery who’d-have-thoughts, the capital of love in early September 2021 would have to be Iowa State, that program once prone to decades of obscurity and frowning scoreboards.
+And in one of those cheery who-would-have-thoughts, the capital of love in early September 2021 would have to be Iowa State, that program once prone to decades of obscurity and frowning scoreboards.

-Now it’s got a No. 9 national ranking, a Fiesta Bowl win in the rearview and three preseason Associated Press all-Americans (running back Breece Hall, tight end Charlie Kolar, linebacker Mike Rose).
-Now it’s the freshest thing going, and it’s got a big ol’ bout Saturday with No. 10 Iowa, a matter that might just stoke some spite.
-Now it’s got a September so stocked with hope that it overrides the latest wave of business dullness: the Oklahoma-and-Texas abandonment to the SEC from the Big 12, in which Iowa State competes.
+Now it has a No. 9 national ranking, a Fiesta Bowl win in the rearview and three preseason Associated Press all-Americans (running back Breece Hall, tight end Charlie Kolar, linebacker Mike Rose).
+Now it’s the freshest thing going, and it has a big ol’ bout Saturday with No. 10 Iowa, a matter that might just stoke some spite.
+Now it has a September so stocked with hope that it overrides the latest wave of business dullness: the Oklahoma-and-Texas abandonment to the SEC from the Big 12, in which Iowa State competes.

-Now it’s still got that sparkling head coach in his sixth season at age 41, Matt Campbell, who manages to fill a room without bringing along all that much of an ego.
+Now it still has that sparkling coach in his sixth season at age 41, Matt Campbell, who manages to fill a room without bringing along all that much of an ego.

-“To me, you know, (coaching with) fear can get you (only) so far,” Campbell said in his office in late August.
+“To me, you know, [coaching with] fear can get you [only] so far,” Campbell said in his office in late August.
 “You know, at some point, fear loses.
 And to me, unity, love, care and safety give you the ability to reach your full potential.
 That doesn’t mean it’s always rosy, and that doesn’t mean it’s always easy, and that doesn’t mean there’s not grit.
 But I really believe that, you know, the fear piece of things, I think, to be honest with you, it really creates underachievement.”

 By all means, continue: “And this ability to find love and to find, you know, this stillness within yourself, to reach your full potential, that’s where it is.
-I think it’s really hard to get there, and I think it’s a real challenge, it’s been a real challenge for me at times, but I still feel like where true success comes, not at the ability to overcome others, but to overcome yourself.”
+I think it’s really hard to get there, and I think it’s a real challenge.
+It’s been a real challenge for me at times, but I still feel like where true success comes, not at the ability to overcome others, but to overcome yourself.”

 This stillness within yourself …